Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Dicke model

 which has been called either generalized, unbalanced, or anisotropic Dicke model~\cite{DeAguiar1992,Buijsman2017}.
 The Dicke model corresponds to $\gamma_{-}=\gamma_{+}=\gamma$ and the Tavis-Cummings model to $\gamma_{-}=\gamma$ and $\gamma_{+}=0$ [Eqs.~\eqref{eqn:dicke_hamiltonian} and~\eqref{eqn:tavis_cummings_hamiltonian}, respectively].
 The generalized Dicke model exhibits a rich phase space and the presence of novel critical phenomena~\cite{Bastarrachea2016JSTAT,Kloc2017,Das2022,Das2023a}.

 Including collective interactions between the two-level systems leads to the extended Dicke model~\cite{Chen2006,Abdel-Rady2017,Salah2018,Sinha2020},

 where $\eta_{x,z}$ are the strengths of the collective interactions.
 This Hamiltonian is a combination of the Dicke and the Lipkin-Meshkov-Glick Hamiltonians~\cite{Lipkin1965,Meshkov1965}.
 The Lipkin-Meshkov-Glick term $\left(\eta_{z}\hat{J}_z^2 + \eta_{x}\hat{J}_x^2\right)$ can also be interpreted as a spin-1/2 model with all-to-all couplings~\cite{Santos2016}.
 Generally speaking, the presence of matter interactions creates a first-order phase transition~\cite{Lee2004,Chen2008b,Chen2010,Rodriguez2011,Rodriguez2018}, shifts of the critical coupling and of the scaling behavior of the geometric phase in the standard normal-to-superradiant phase transition~\cite{Chen2006,Li2013,Jaako2016}, and gives rise to a richer phase diagram~\cite{Robles2015,Rodriguez2018,Herrera2022}.
 Recently, it has been pointed out that a bound luminosity state exists in the semiclassical dynamics of the model in Eq.~\eqref{Eq:Dicke-Lipkin}~\cite{Seidov2023}.
+A richer extension is the Dicke-Ising model \cite{Schellenberger2024}.

 Modifications of the bosonic field can also be implemented.
 An example is the two-photon Dicke model,